 There are luxury ski chalets, and then there are properties that quite simply take your breath away.
 The Furka Suite at the Chedi Hotel is one of the latter.
 Much more than just a high-end place to lay your head while you enjoy a luxury ski...

 Destination Guide: Andermatt

 Once a spa destination (back in the 1870s), the beauty of this town went unadmired for many years, following the building of the Gotthard Tunnel in 1882, which made the area into one of Europe’s biggest transport hubs.
 But Andermatt is enjoying a brand new heyday.
 In fact, the only surprise is that no one spotted its potential before now.
-The pretty Alpine town, encircled by trees and then snowy mountains, has the look of a village in a snow globe viewed from above – you can’t quite believe it’s real.
-It’s not chocolate box beautiful in the way many ski resort towns are, but its stunning location is its real charm, and it has an atmosphere all its own.
+The pretty Alpine town, encircled by trees and then snowy mountains, the look of a village in a snow globe viewed from above – you can’t quite believe it’s real.
+It’s not chocolate box beautiful in the way many ski resort towns are, but its stunning location is its real charm, alongside world class luxury ski chalet and hotel suites.
+Andermatt has an atmosphere all of its own.

 There’s something for every age and ability here though, with the Natschen Mountain, perfect for families and beginners, as well as the Winterhorn, which is great for off-piste skiing for intermediates.

 And in summer the town is transformed into a pretty, pastoral idyll, where you can enjoy golfing, hiking and mountain biking.